Best viewed on Internet Explorer

 B of M; Though the elephant is not explicitly mentioned in the KJV, the compound plural word "shen-habim" (1 Kings 10:22), translated "ivory", may refer to "tusk" or "tooth of elephants"

-JSC; B Notes 135-138, ancient elephant remains found in mound builder territories. see also William McAdams, Records of Ancient Races,1887, pp. 114-116 and Stephan Dennison Peet, The Mound Builders, Their Works and Relics, pp. 38–44
+JSC; B Notes 135-138, ancient elephant remains found in mound builder territories.
+See William McAdams, Records of Ancient Races,1887, pp. 114-116 and Stephan Dennison Peet, The Mound Builders, Their Works and Relics, pp. 38–44; see also Mercer, H.C, The Lenape Stone - The Indian and the Mammoth, 1885

 26